 We believe that financing a Brown education is most successful through a partnership that draws on the resources of the student, his/her family, federal/state governments, and the University itself.
 We also believe that the primary responsibility to pay for college, to the extent possible, lies with the family.
 Eligibility for financial aid from the University, therefore, is based on demonstrated financial need.
 Brown, as a member of the Ivy League, does not offer aid based on academic achievement, athletic ability, or any other form of merit or talent.

-Brown meets the full demonstrated financial need of all applicants who meet the published financial aid deadlines.
-Based on eligibility, a financial aid award may consist of any combination of state grant, federal grant, standard amount of loan, and work-study/campus employment.
+Brown meets the full demonstrated financial need of all applicants.
+Based on eligibility, a financial aid award may consist of any combination of state grant, federal grant, and work-study/campus employment.
 The remaining demonstrated need would be met with University Scholarship.
-Students must reapply for financial aid each year and meet all published deadlines to preserve eligibility consideration.
+Students must reapply for financial aid each year.

 Brown University awards and distributes all of its aid based on demonstrated financial need only.
 To determine need, therefore eligibility for financial aid, we first measure the financial strength of the family.
 We collect financial information from the CSS Profile for all applicants and the Free Application for Federal Student Aid (FAFSA) for U.S. citizen applicants.
 We then verify this information with income tax returns for accuracy.
 Consideration is given to family marital status, number of dependents, number of children in the household pursuing an undergraduate education, unusual medical expenses, and federal, state, and local taxes, to name a few.
 Each analysis is reviewed individually, and in many cases modified, according to institutional policy.
 More details are available here.